Catherine Large

 The sterling silver is recycled, and the 9ct gold was purchased from the estate of a member of my extended family and had been hidden in a box since the early 1990s.

-This collection of reimagined and reinterpreted materials is transformed into a collection of unique pieces; they can never be replicated.
+This collection of reimagined and reinterpreted materials is transformed into a collection of unique pieces; that can never be replicated.

 - Mail: